 * * * * * *

 So the first thing you want to do is disconnect any devices you have plugged into the USB ports.
-So if you’re using an external mouse, an external keyboard, or an external hard drive, you definitely want to disconnect them.
+If you’re using an external mouse, keyboard, or hard drive, you definitely want to disconnect them.
 They draw a lot of power.

-The next biggest draw on your laptops battery is going to be the screen itself.
+The next biggest draw on your laptop’s battery will be the screen itself.

 So the next thing you want to do is to lower your screen’s brightness down to 50%.
 To lower your screen’s brightness, simply go over here to the search box.
 Open the search box, and type in brightness.
-Then click on change brightness level right here.
+Then click on change brightness level.
 The display brightness controls will come up.

 Go ahead and lower them to 50%.
 50% is really where you want to be.
-You can lower it to a lower level, but if you lower it to a lower level, you’re not going to save all that much battery.
+You can lower it further, but anything below 50% is not going to save that much more battery.
 50% is a good place to start.